 (probably not needed, comparing KWA100 with Vidar is just not worth my time)

 Keep in mind, most people will probably be happy with Vidar.
 Schiit has a cult following.
 It’s just I have mINT + fairly transparent pair of speakers in my possession.
-And It’s not like I can get it of Vidar easily.
+And It’s not like I can get rid of Vidar easily.
 I was looking at one of McIntosh cheaper integrated amps.
 I love integrated amps.
 No cable clutters.
 Now that I own a complete set of Schiit 2-channel speaker set-up, I may regret the decision.

 I think Schiit is very good at marketing.
 They are competent production managers but you can find a good production manager if you look seriously.
 How come their price are so cheap?
 Have you ever looked at their products solder joints, how they put together the products, and their smaller units build quality?
 Do it.
 I have, some have and they are not impressed.